 First a couple comments about dissertations.

 (a) It is difficult to finish one.
 It is long solitary work on some piece of obscure scholarship.
 Therefore people say things like, "A finished dissertation is a good dissertation."
-"Write for your advisor not the whole world."
-"Unleash all your creativity and genius in your second book--not your dissertation."
+"Write for your adviser not the whole world."
+"Unleash all your creativity and genius in your second book–not your dissertation."
 "Limit its scope.
 Write the __________ topic in the writing of __________ scholar."
 "Let each of your 12 seminar papers be dissertation chapters if possible."
 "Remember that everything one writes is in some sense unfinished."
-I recommend How to Write a Lot by Paul J. Silvia for advice about churning out lots of written work--everyone should read it.
+I recommend How to Write a Lot by Paul J. Silvia for advice about churning out lots of written work–everyone should read it.

 (b) You can get hired before your dissertation is completed and be ABD (All But Dissertation) but then you carry the heavy burden of trying to finish this obscure piece of scholarship while you are preparing lectures for introductory courses to undergraduates and grading their papers.
 These are two very different ends of the academic spectrum and therefore one should try very hard to finish the dissertation before starting work as a professor.
 For balancing teaching and writing, I highly recommend Advice for New Faculty Members by Robert Boice.

 Note the similar advice of Steven Cahn from a review of his book From Student to Scholar: A Candid Guide to Becoming a Professor (Columbia University Press, 2008).
-JAMES M. LANG, "'From Student to Scholar': A senior professor writes a new guide for graduate students on pursuing a faculty career," February 3, 2009, Chronicle of Higher Education.
+JAMES M. LANG, "'From Student to Scholar': A senior professor writes a new guide for graduate students on pursuing a faculty career," February 3, 2009, Chronicle of Higher Education

 In the conclusion to his first chapter, "Graduate School," Cahn asks, and answers, a question in a way that I think most graduate students need to hear: "What is the most important ingredient for success in graduate school?
 Many might answer 'brilliance.'
 I, however, would choose 'resiliency.'"
 As he points out, most students who are admitted into graduate schools are capable of handling the work on an intellectual level.
 Many students who end their graduate careers prematurely do so because they have become discouraged by the endless series of tasks and obstacles that lie in the way of the degree — not because they have been unable to hack the academic work.
 Thus, when he sees students walk across the stage to receive their Ph.D.'s, he writes, "I'm not convinced that all the recipients possess remarkable intellectual talents.
 I am certain, though, that every one has demonstrated the power to persevere."
 On the time needed to complete a dissertation, Cahn's advice is equally brisk and demanding: "Any time beyond two years is excessive.
 Indeed, I would expect the task to be completed in 12 to 18 months."
 That advice might sound hard to graduate students in the midst of dissertation projects that seem to stretch out endlessly before them.
 But projects that run far beyond the normal time frame often do so because the students want to produce that perfect book, and so they bog themselves down in revisions — hoping to pre-empt their mentors — and turn in a near-finished product.
 In the end, as Cahn points out, "no one will ask you whether your dissertation was passed with major or minor revisions.
 All that matters is that you have fulfilled every requirement for the degree."

-My dissertation is still being developed--that is more of a third year thing and I am in the second year--but my paper on John Howard Yoder on my blog is probably the best thing to see the direction I am interested in: leadership, ecclesiology, mission, church planting, evangelism—the church functioning at its best.
+My dissertation is still being developed–that is more of a third year thing and I am in the second year–but my paper on John Howard Yoder on my blog is probably the best thing to see the direction I am interested in: leadership, ecclesiology, mission, church planting, evangelism—the church functioning at its best.
 I’m interested in questions like: What is the theological basis of the church?
 What are the dangers the church faces today theologically given an array of sociological data?
 What should new and innovative churches focus on theologically?
 What should established churches focus on?
 I would love to tease out these themes in the form of a commentary on 1 Corinthians—but I think that is too ambitious.
 I have put a list of Eight Important Theological Books to me on my blog.
 Update May 3, 2009: I have given you the latest draft of my research topic at: My Th.D. program progress update

 Is the Th.D. a "practical theology" degree?